Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 Under firewall, enable both http and https.
 ![](./images/Firewall2.png)

 Click on "Create" to create the virtual machine.
 Google will now bring up your virtual machine.
+Wait for it to come up.
+When the external IP column appears, you should be good to go.

 [Delete a VM](./images/DeleteVM.png)